 Bonus tolerance is the additional tolerance that MMC and LMC offer apart from the feature of size tolerance ( if any).
 Bonus tolerance offers the flexibility to manufacturers to have a wide tolerance zone so that they don’t need to spend much for controlling tight tolerances.
 Let’s understand bonus tolerance using the below examples.

 In figure 3, the feature control frame shows that the shaft has to be perpendicular to the datum surface A. But it has a tolerance of .05 when the shaft is produced at MMC.
 What that means is that the MMC is offering a bonus tolerance of .05 to the shaft size when it becomes perpendicular to datum A.

 |Perpendicular tolerance at MMC||.05|

 Please make a note that in figure 1, the maximum tolerance (.07) will be available when the feature is produced at MMC.
 If the feature is leaning towards LMC, the incremental amount of tolerance will be deducted.
 For example, if the shaft is produced at dia 50.01 (.50+.01), the bonus tolerance will be available is .05-.01=.04.
 The same rule applies to the LMC condition in figure 4 if the dimension departs from LMC to MMC

 |The least Material condition of the shaft||.50+.02=.52|

 |Maximum hole size at LMC||.50+.02+.05=.57|

-It’s a must for engineers to have a good idea about maximum material condition and least material condition.
-Specially for product designers, LMC and MMC is very important to have an efficient product design.
+It’s a must for engineers to have a good idea about the maximum material condition and least material condition.
+Especially for product designers, LMC and MMC are very important to have an efficient product design.

 That’s all we have in this article.
 If I missed anything or you need any clarification on this please do let us know in the comment section.